yashpulaiya123/SortingVisualizer/README.md

 # Sorting Visualization
-### This is a simple visualization project made using javascript
+### This is a simple visualization project to visualize Sorting Algorithms live to understand how they are actually working in background Eg.
 - Bubble Sort
 - Selection Sort
 - Insertion Sort